Graduate Research Scholar Communities (GRS)

 Contact Kelly Burton, email@example.com

-The L&S C-GRS includes all first-year Advanced Opportunity Fellows (AOF) who are pursuing graduate degrees in a Letters & Science program.
+The L&S C-GRS includes all first-year GRS Fellows who are pursuing graduate degrees in the College of Letters & Science.
 C-GRS students develop and participate in professional and community programs and events that include graduate fellows, faculty and staff.
 The C-GRS community provides Fellows with opportunities and support to meet all of their professional and personal goals.

 The Science and Medicine Graduate Research Scholars (SciMed GRS) Program strives to enhance the experiences of underrepresented graduate students in the College of Agricultural Sciences, School of Medicine and Public Health, School of Pharmacy, and School of Veterinary Medicine.
 SciMed GRS coordinates professional development opportunities and community gatherings of graduate scholars.
 This program provides resources to both students and faculty mentors to enrich the graduate experience at UW- Madison.
 There are 38 departments and graduate programs that are included in the SciMed-GRS Program that are quite diverse and offer a range of opportunities.